Best LLM for Coding (2026)

 Top recommendations

-Claude Sonnet 4.6 is the model powering Claude Code — Anthropic's own agentic coding tool — which is the clearest possible signal of where it stands.
+Claude Sonnet 5 is the model powering Claude Code — Anthropic's own agentic coding tool — which is the clearest possible signal of where it stands.
 Its strength is not just benchmark scores but real-world coding behaviour: it follows complex multi-step instructions reliably, reasons about large codebases without losing context, and produces clean, idiomatic code with minimal hallucinated APIs.
+Its 1M-token context window now handles entire mid-size repositories in a single pass.

 For developers building AI coding assistants, code review tools, or automated refactoring pipelines, it is the first choice.

-2. DeepSeek V3 — Best value for coding
+2. DeepSeek V4 — Best value for coding

-The gap versus Claude Sonnet 4.6 shows up on the most complex tasks — large-scale refactoring, cross-repository reasoning, and novel algorithm design.
-For standard coding tasks (CRUD operations, API integrations, test generation, bug fixes), the quality difference is negligible.
+The gap versus Claude Sonnet 5 shows up on the most complex tasks — large-scale refactoring, cross-repository reasoning, and novel algorithm design.
+For standard coding tasks (CRUD operations, API integrations, test generation, bug fixes), the quality difference is smaller than the price difference would suggest.

-3. GPT-4o — Best for tool-integrated coding workflows
+3. GPT-5.6 — Best for tool-integrated coding workflows

-GPT-4o's coding capability is comparable to Claude Sonnet 4.6 on most benchmarks.
-Its primary advantage is ecosystem integration — it powers GitHub Copilot and is the default model in Cursor, making it the path of least resistance for teams already using those tools.
+GPT-5.6's coding capability is comparable to Claude Sonnet 5 on most benchmarks.
+Its primary advantage is ecosystem integration — OpenAI models remain the default in many coding tools, making it the path of least resistance for teams already using those integrations.

-Its function calling and tool use implementation is the most mature available, which matters for agentic coding workflows where the model needs to call external APIs, run tests, and interpret results.
+Its function calling and tool use implementation is mature, which matters for agentic coding workflows where the model needs to call external APIs, run tests, and interpret results.
+It is also the most expensive option here at $5/$30 per million tokens — roughly 2.5× Claude Sonnet 5's rate.

-4. GPT-4o mini — Best for high-volume code generation
+4. GPT-5.6 Luna — Best for high-volume code generation

-GPT-4o mini is the best choice for high-volume, lower-complexity coding tasks — autocomplete suggestions, docstring generation, simple function completion, unit test scaffolding.
-At $0.15/M input it is 17× cheaper than GPT-4o while retaining strong performance on routine coding work.
+GPT-5.6 Luna is the best choice for high-volume, lower-complexity coding tasks — autocomplete suggestions, docstring generation, simple function completion, unit test scaffolding.
+At $0.20/M input it is 25× cheaper than GPT-5.6's flagship Sol tier while retaining reasonable performance on routine coding work.

-For complex reasoning, multi-file tasks, or production code generation, step up to GPT-4o or Claude Sonnet 4.6.
+For complex reasoning, multi-file tasks, or production code generation, step up to GPT-5.6 Sol or Claude Sonnet 5.

 Benchmark comparison